Thunderbolt 5: Release date, specs, and everything we know

 Thunderbolt is a hardware interface developed by Intel, designed to allow users to connect peripherals to their PCs.
 Initial releases of Thunderbolt use the Mini DisplayPort connector, but Intel switched to USB Type-C starting with Thunderbolt 3.
 While it uses the same connector, Thunderbolt has usually offered much higher data rates than standard USB, making the technology very compelling.
 Thunderbolt connections enable things like plug-and-play external GPUs like the Razer Core X.

 Of course, being developed by Intel, this technology is usually exclusive to Intel-based PCs.
 There are plenty of great laptops with both Thunderbolt 3 and Thunderbolt 4, but almost every single one of them has an Intel processor.
-An exception would be Apple’s latest Macs with the Apple M1 chipset, but it’s rare to see other laptops include Thunderbolt.
+An exception would be Apple’s latest Macs with Apple Silicon processors, but it’s rare to see other laptops include Thunderbolt.

 The current version of Thunderbolt — Thunderbolt 4 — has a data rate of 40Gbps, and that’s enough to connect two 4K displays at 60Hz, for example.
 That’s why we see some incredible Thunderbolt-based docks with lots of USB ports, Ethernet, display outputs, and even power delivery.
 A single Thunderbolt port can turn into a multitude of high-speed connections, which means you can greatly expand your PC’s capabilities.